RealLucasMeyer/lm-blog/content/post/2018-02-23-my-complicated-relationship-with-the-second-amendment.md

 I live in Parkland, FL, and I have three kids.
 When the Parkland School Shooting happened, my kids were in elementary school, and out of danger.
 Many of our friends and their kids were not so lucky as we were.
 I used to take for granted that my kids would come back from school every day, unharmed.
 Now I don't.

-I'm also a registered Republican, but I'm not a conservative by any means.
+I was also once a registered Republican, but I'm not a conservative by any means.
 My ideas align strongly with the Libertarian movement.
 Many libertarian ideas align with the Republican party, but not all: for example, libertarians abhor the swelling of the military and police that happens during Republican terms.
 On the other hands, libertarians are fierce defenders of individual rights, including the right to bear arms.
 Although I lean strong libertarian, I don't like guns.

 This does not mean that I wouldn't have a gun or that I wouldn't shoot someone that was a threat to my life or the life of a family member.
 If the best option was using lethal force, I'm fairly sure I would use it.
 I just wouldn't like it.